The United Nations has declared August 9th to be The International Day Of The World’s Indigenous People.

 I don’t have a whole lot of time but, since it’s coming up, I thought I put together a simple list of related-resources and add to them later.

-You might also be interested in A Beginning List Of The Best Folklore & Myth Sites.
+You might also be interested in A Beginning List Of The Best Folklore & Myth Sites and The Best Resources For Teaching & Learning About The Standing Rock Protests.

 Here are my choices for The Best Sites For International Day Of The World’s Indigenous People (and are accessible to English Language Learners):